Friday, September 26, 2025

 Despite the challenges, he expressed deep optimism about Ghana’s capacity to recover.

-The key, he emphasized, was to avoid repeating past mistakes and instead embrace disciplined, forward-thinking reforms.
+The key, he emphasised, was to avoid repeating past mistakes and instead embrace disciplined, forward-thinking reforms.

 Completing the IMF programme with discipline